bjartejensen/landing-page/README.md

 - Directives
 - Dependency Injection

-These three features will help you build responsive design in a maintainable and fun way, by allowing you to...:
+These three features will help you build responsive design in a maintainable and fun way, by allowing you to:

 - Create resuable SCSS utility classes
 - Create attribute directives that simplifies class list maintainance